gregorriegler/kata-todoapp-inside-out/README.md

 ### Constraints

 - Start from a single file
-- Start from the inside (core/domain), work you way towards the outside (boundary)
+- Start from the inside (core/domain), work your way towards the outside (boundary)
 - No magic
 - No mocks
 - Handwritten Testdoubles allowed, but only on IO or third party infrastructure